BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 - **server components**: close to the island concept but with the ability to handle state persistence over the client navigation,
 - **resumability**: the ability to defer the hydratation of components until an interaction is requested.

-If you want more details about concepts developped by Ryan, you can read his [article](https://dev.to/this-is-learning/islands-server-components-resumability-oh-my-319d) on this subject.
+If you want more details about concepts developed by Ryan, you can read his [article](https://dev.to/this-is-learning/islands-server-components-resumability-oh-my-319d) on this subject.

 ### Invisible Hand of React Performance - Ivan Akulov